iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 expected by the application will be specified.
 - **Entrance criteria** Completion of a basic idea of required functionality
 - **Exit criteria** A set of defined requirements that can be easily linked to specific functionality within the product.
 Ideally these requirements will be codified with expected outputs and use cases.
+Class names should be decided by this point.

 #### Architectual Design

-- **Activity description** During the architectual design phase, basic implementation layout should be specified.
-User interface, input types, output types and basic user experiance should all be considered when planning for the architecture.
+- **Activity description** During the architectual design phase, User interface, input types, output types and basic user experiance should all be considered when planning for the architecture.
 The achitecture should complement the requirements defined in the previous process.
+Implementation language, target platforms, and domain restrictions should be explored and defined during this point in the process.
 - **Entrance criteria** A well specified product defined by the requirements collected in the requirements analsys phase.
-Implementation language, target platforms, and domain restrictions should be defined at this point as well as an extensive set of stakeholder behaviors.
+An extensive set of stakeholder behaviors and use cases should also be defined by this time.
-- **Exit criteria**  To exit this phase, a basic class hierarchy should be developed, showing how all pieces will work together to acheive desired outcome.
+- **Exit criteria**  A clear idea of the user interface, language, target platform and broad component interactions.

 #### Detailed Design

-- **Activity description** This phase should focus on designing the OO Analysis, UML
+- **Activity description** This phase should focus on designing the objects interactions with each other and defining the data attributes, functions, and class relationships.
+These interactions should be strucuted in a way that is easily testible and verifiable.
-- **Entrance criteria**(inputs needed for the activity)
+- **Entrance criteria** An understanding of the data inputs and expected outputs
-- **Exit criteria** (outputs produced by the activity and how you know it has been completed satisfactorily)
+- **Exit criteria** A formal specification of the relationships of the classes.
+Skeleton code can be generated to show the structure of the program, source heirarchy, etc.

 #### Coding and debugging

-- **Activity description** (concise paragraph)
+- **Activity description** This phase focuses on the implementation of the detailed design.
+This is where all design decisions are implemented and integration tests and unit tests are created to ensure those design descisions are adherred to.
-- **Entrance criteria**(inputs needed for the activity)
+- **Entrance criteria** A complete specification of the system design and assignments for each team member for implementation and debugging of certain sections of functionality.
-- **Exit criteria** (outputs produced by the activity and how you know it has been completed satisfactorily)
+- **Exit criteria** A test that meets basic verification tests showing that the program is functioning correctly under ideal conditions.

 #### System Testing

-- **Activity description** (concise paragraph)
+- **Activity description** During this section, tests that were written in the coding and debugging phase should be scrutinized to ensure they cover all areas contained in the implementation and any edge cases.s
-- **Entrance criteria**(inputs needed for the activity)
+- **Entrance criteria** A functionally complete implementation of the product and a set of well defined tests that verify basic IO.
-- **Exit criteria** (outputs produced by the activity and how you know it has been completed satisfactorily)
+- **Exit criteria** To exit this, near 100% code coverage and a variety of tests that test the durability of the application.

 #### Maintenance
 *i am not sure if we need this one, was not in the videos*